ghostwond3r/Self-Way/README.md

 ### Step 1

-1. You will need VirtualBox (or VMware) to use this ISO.
-You can find the instructions here for VirtualBox: https://github.com/NeverWonderLand/kali-inst-guide

-2. Once you have your Kali ready, start it and login with user `kali` and password `kali`.

-3. First you need to open a ROOT terminal, you can find it in menu of the left top corner, type "term" and choose the red one.
-It will prompt you for the password, it is the default one: `kali`.
+1. Download VirtualBox and the extension pack here:

+2. Download the swOS here:

+3. Import swOS in VirtualBox and just start it.

+4. The credentials:

+      to login as normal user : 'nbp / nbp'

+      to login as root : 'root / nbp'

-4. It is important that you update your system regularly, for this use these this command:
+5. Open a terminal as root.
+It is important that you update your system regularly, for this use these this command :
 ```
 apt update && apt upgrade -y
 apt dist-upgrade -y